department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/Round2_Usability/Final_Report.md

 The tasks they completed include refilling their medications, sending their providers a message, viewing their medical records, making an appointment, and viewing details about an existing appointment.
 This was true in the desktop (Round 1) and the mobile (Round 2) prototype.

 > I would click on the appointment details and get everything I need.
-(P6, Participant)
+(P6, Veteran)

 **3. Participants were confused about certain terms, including "Pending," "Blue Button,” and “Adverse Reactions.”**